aparsak/Pacman-AI-Minimax/README.md

-## 🚧 Work in Progress

-Please note that this README is still a work in progress.
-I am actively working on adding more details and improving the documentation.
-Check back soon for updates and more comprehensive information about the project.
-Thank you for your patience!

 # 🎮 Simple Pacman with Minimax AI

 Welcome to **Simple Pacman with Minimax AI**!
 This project is a Python-based implementation of the classic Pacman game, enhanced with AI gameplay using the Minimax algorithm with Alpha-Beta pruning.
 The AI navigates Pacman through a maze, collecting points and avoiding ghosts.